 Teaching

-My teaching and research are grounded in the recognition that the discipline of philosophy has historically been—and continues to be—implicated in the production and maintenance of white supremacist structures of power, whether political, psychological, ideological, cultural, or economic.
+My teaching and research are grounded in the recognition that the discipline of philosophy has historically been—and continues to be—implicated in the production and maintenance of white supremacist structures of power.
 I thus approach the study of philosophy from a historical and material lens that takes the positionality of philosophers (as well as our positionality as readers) as fundamental for understanding the social and political stakes of philosophical arguments and texts.
-No matter the course, my pedagogy is grounded in decolonial, antiracist, and anti-imperialist commitments that bring global and historically marginalized perspectives to bear thereupon.
+No matter the course, my pedagogy is grounded in anticolonial, antiracist, and anti-imperialist commitments that bring global and historically marginalized perspectives to bear upon philosophical texts and questions.

 Courses Taught